Challenges in Solving Chiral Hydrodynamics: Ideal chiral hydrodynamics in the Landau hydrodynamic frame

-The equations of motion \eqref{csseoms1} associated with these constitutive relations are first-order PDEs, but they are fully nonlinear rather than quasilinear since there are nonlinear first-order derivative terms (i.e., $\sim (\partial \Psi)^2$, as the ones coming from the conservation of the currents $J^\mu_{V/A}$ which are of the form $\partial_\mu \omega_L^\mu=\frac{1}{2}\epsilon^{\mu\nu\alpha\beta}\partial_\mu u_{L\nu}\partial_\alpha u_{L\beta}$ and $\omega^\mu \partial_\mu \xi_{VL/AL}$).
+The equations of motion \eqref{csseomsLandau} are first-order PDEs, but they are fully nonlinear rather than quasilinear since there are nonlinear first-order derivative terms (i.e., $\sim (\partial \Psi)^2$, as the ones coming from the conservation of the currents $J^\mu_{V/A}$ which are of the form $\partial_\mu \omega_L^\mu=\frac{1}{2}\epsilon^{\mu\nu\alpha\beta}\partial_\mu u_{L\nu}\partial_\alpha u_{L\beta}$ and $\omega^\mu \partial_\mu \xi_{VL/AL}$).
 This implies that local well-posedness and causality cannot be studied in a straightforward way using standard techniques which apply to quasilinear systems as discussed above.
-However, a more detailed analysis reveals that \eqref{landau} is causal and locally well-posed in Gevrey spaces\footnote{See \cite{DisconziFollowupBemficaNoronha} for the definition of Gevrey spaces, remarking here only that they include analytic functions as a special case.} if the following conditions hold:
+However, a more detailed analysis reveals that \eqref{landau} is causal and locally well-posed in Gevrey spaces if the same conditions as those in the linear case hold, namely Eqs.~\eqref{conditions}, where the background quantities are now replaced by the full fields (e.g., $\omega^{(0)}_L$ is replaced with $\omega_L$).
+Below we give the proof of such statement.